fastrgv/RufasCube/README.md

 The RGB version loads a different "skin" based on an RGB color scheme whereby position along X,Y,Z axis determines RGB-color content.
 The first, original version has the appearance of a Rubic's cube.
 The 3rd, 4th & 5th represent an iQube as discussed above, with a totally different goal of transforming the outer surface of the cube to entirely RED.
 Note, to quickly solve the iQube, shuffle with the (1)-key, then use autosolve by pressing the (s)-key.

 As indicated on screen, (h) will show a help screen.
 As long as you are not in the iQube mode, the (c) key will toggle between the RgbCube and the RufasCube at any time.
-The mousewheel controls zoom.
+The mousewheel controls zoom [2-finger swipe on MacBooks].

 More options (as indicated by the help screen):